Photographs (left to right): Orange Park; Florida; Monhonk, New York; Orange Park, Florida

 Description:

-This is a Illini (Illinois Confedacy) belt which was previously mistaken as a Huron belt or Iroquois Belt of the 17th or 18th century.
-Thongs and vegetable fiber cords.
-Length 84 (cm?).
-Museum of Paris.
-Belt probably signifies a war alliance and had been attributed as a 17th Century.
+This is a Illini (Illinois Confederacy) belt which was previously mistaken as a Huron belt or Iroquois Belt woven with warps and vegetable fiber cords.
+The belt probably signifies a war alliance and had been attributed as a 17th Century.

-“It has long been believed original Huron and in relation to the four tribes Huron early seventeenth century.
-However, based on considerations stylistic, it would be most likely a belt from the Western Great Lakes region, and might be related to the four "clans" ottawa. [...] eighteenth Century”.
+In Feest (2007) he stated:"It has long been believed original Huron and in relation to the four tribes Huron early seventeenth century.
+However, based on considerations stylistic, it would be most likely a belt from the Western Great Lakes region, and might be related to the four "clans" Ottawa. [...] eighteenth Century”.

 Lainey, J. C. 2011.
-The so-called wampum offered Champlain and interpretation objects museified.
+The so-called wampum offered Champlain and interpretation objects mystified.
 Biblioteque et Archives, Canada.